Everybody wants to get their finances straight. We hear it all of the time... "Are you investing? What stocks do you

 If we had to pick one feature of Betterment to showcase, it would be its portfolio automation abilities.

 Not only will your portfolio automatically rebalance and reinvest for you, but it will also be tailored to your specific needs.
-Betterment will ask important questions such as your risk tolerance, investment goals, and time horizon, then create a diversified portfolio tailored to these preferences!
+Betterment will ask important questions about things like your risk tolerance, investment goals, and time horizon, then create a diversified portfolio tailored to these preferences!

 You can also choose preset portfolios to invest in on Betterment as well if that is more your style.

 One example of these portfolios would be their Socially Responsible Investing Portfolio.

 This portfolio that is actively managed by Betterment focuses on companies that act in a socially responsible way when conducting their business operations.
 By investing solely in companies that are doing good for the planet, you can rest easy knowing that your retirement dollars are having a positive impact.
 However, this is just one of the preset portfolios that Betterment offers.

-Another example would be the Target Income Portfolio that Betterment offers targets bonds and high dividend stocks to facilitate higher dividend income.
+Another example is the Target Income Portfolio that Betterment offers targets bonds and high dividend stocks to facilitate higher dividend income.
 This may be a great option if you are retired, or are looking for a safe way to accrue passive income through dividends!

 Betterment's Cash Reserve initiative allows for increased savings and offers a competitive interest rate compared to other savings accounts.

 If you are someone who is patient when investing and look to wait for the best opportunity to deploy your money, Betterment's Cash Reserve may be a great place to store your money when waiting it out.

-Betterment does not only think about optimizing returns, but also how to minimize taxes!
+Betterment does not only think about optimizing returns, but also how to minimize taxes on your investments.